 Matthew is regularly instructed to prosecute and defend in cases of fraud and financial crime.

-- R v J (2017) Prosecuted a sophisticated £130k breach of trust fraud committed by a bank employee.
+- R v J (2017) Successfully prosecuted a sophisticated £130k breach of trust fraud committed by a bank employee.

-- R v F and W (2016) Defended a woman accused of receiving housing benefit of over £30k for a house which she legally owned.
+- R v F and W (2016) Successfully defended a woman accused of receiving housing benefit of over £30k for a house which she legally owned.

-- R v D and others (2016) Defended a man charged in a national conspiracy to commit fraud by using cloned fuel cards.
+- R v D and others (2016) Successfully defended a man charged in a national conspiracy to commit fraud by using cloned fuel cards.

 - R v H (2015) Defended a man charged with defrauding a dying friend of £30k.